0xDACC/2022-Mitre/Reference_Document.md

 9. Pack firmware size, version number, release message, and firmware data into JSON file
 10. Write out file

-The fw protection is a little more simple, due to the smaller size of the firmware
+The fw protection is a little more complicated due to extra things like the release message being required to be packed alongside the actual firmware data.

 Below is a diagram of a protected firmware file

 ```
 Json File:
     [2B Firmware size],
-    [16B Encrypted Firmware Version] + [16B Version password],
+    [16B Encrypted Firmware Version][16B Version password],
     [Up to 1KB release message],
-    [Up to 16KB encrypted firmware] + [16B Authentication password]
+    [16B password][Firmware Data][16B password]
 ```

 ## Fw Update
-1. Negotiate with bootloader to enter update mode
+1. Negotiate with the host to enter update mode
-2. Send version number, and wait for authentication
-3. Send firmware size
+2. Read the encrypted version from the host
+3. Read the size of the firmware from the host
-4. Send release message
+4. Read the release message from the host
-5. Send firmware data, and wait for authentication
+5. Decrypt the version for authentication

-In contrast to the configuration, the bootloader recieves and digests the ENTIRE firmware data at once, rather than splitting into 1KB chunks.
-Due to limitations of automatic memory allocation, there is a pointer (named LONG_BUFFER_START_PTR) pointing to the latest point in memory where 16KB + 16B can be stored in a continuous chain in memory without overwriting anything else, or without trying to access invalid memory.
-After about 4KB, the compiler and bootloader gets confused when trying to allocate a buffer location, and it tries to read invalid memmory addresses.
+   *If the version or the authentication password is invalid the bootloader rejects the update*
+6. Host sends first 16 bytes of encrypted firmware (the first authentication password) to bootloader
+7. Bootloader decrypts and confirms this authentication password
+8. If the password is correct, the bootloader sends over the cryptographic key and iv to the host
+9. Host decrypts firmware
+10. Host sends last 16 bytes of decrypted firmware (the second authentication password) for confirmation from bootloader
+11. If the bootloader confirms this password, then the host sends the now unencrypted firmware to the bootloader for installation

+Similarly to the configuration, there previously was no host side decryption.
+Again, the timing requirements made this a neccessity.

+Originally, the entire 16K firmware was sent at one time, with an authentication password attatched.
+Due to RAM limitations and quirks of the way the RAM works on the physical device, though, this proved to be unreliable on anything but the emulated environment.

 ## Readback
 1. Negotiate with bootloader to enter readback mode